How to Manage Painful Emotional Triggers

-My radio guest, Riana Milne, is a certified global Life, Dating & Relationship Coach, a #1 Best Selling author and expert on dealing with trauma and emotional triggers.
+Many of us have emotional triggers from our childhood trauma.
+My podcast guest, Riana Milne, is a certified global Life, Dating & Relationship Coach, a #1 Best Selling author and expert on dealing with trauma and emotional triggers.
 She helps one overcome a fearful negative mindset to tap into their personal power and positive, conscious mindset for success in both life and love relationships.

 With close to 90% of adults experiencing adverse childhood events, Riana explains how emotional triggers from the past influence our reactions and behaviors as adults, often sabotaging self-confidence and happiness in all life areas.
 She believes that we all come from an element of childhood trauma, and how we handle that is vital to our relationships.